rahul263-stack/Deep-Machine-learning-projects/README.md

 # Deep-Machine-learning-projects
-This repository consists of some deep or machine learning projects for beginner to intermidiate.
+This repository consists of some deep or machine learning projects for Intermediate  to Advanve.
 Author - Rahul Kumar